microbit-more/mbit-more-v2/README.md

 export default extensions;
 ```

-It may break installation mechanism of the other extensions.
+It may break registration mechanism of the other extensions.

 ## Xcratch Module Building